 - You only log on to trustworthy, known websites.

 - You never give out any personal information unless it is absolutely necessary.

-- You have strong, unique, complex passwords that you update often.
+- You have strong, unique, complex passwords for each online account that you update often.

 Does that make you safe enough?
 The answer may be “no.” If you use the internet, it’s smart to have a firewall in place.
 Cyberthreats are widespread and evolving.
 It’s important to use available defenses to help protect your network, and the personal information stored on your computer, against cybercrimes.

-What are the main risks of not having a firewall?
-Here are three.
+Here are the three main risks of not having a firewall:

 Without a firewall, you’re accepting every connection into your network from anyone.
 You wouldn’t have any way to detect incoming threats.
-That leaves the door open for malicious users.
+That could leave your devices vulnerable to malicious users.